 Next we’ll declare the

 JoinChannel() function.
-First checking that the RTC engine exists, then we’ll
+First check that the RTC engine exists, and then we’ll

 EnableVideo and enable the

 VideoObserver.
 Finally using the ChannelName we’ll call

 So far we’ve initialized the Agora RTC Engine and used it to join a channel, but now we need to add a way for users to leave the channel and “unload” the engine.
 We’ll start with

 LeaveChannel().
 Again we check that the engine exists, and then using the engine call